IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 Finally I did what seems to work best when all else fails: open the device header file and find in there all of the definitions that correspond to the register names and the parameter values named in the data sheet for this module.

-Eventually a pattern emerges and one sees what to copy from the header file and paste into the program.
-It becomes obvious, after one figures out what to look for.
+Eventually a pattern emerges.
+One begins to see what to copy from the header file and paste into the program.
+For each event, the setup code involves two instructions.

+1. Assign one of the event channels to one, selected event generator.
+<br><br>
+The channels specialize somewhat as to which event generators they can take.
+The datasheet mentions this somewhat blandly and obscurely.
+The details show up more clearly in the device header file.
+<br><br>
+The Device header file is explored in detail in one of the articles listed below, "Understanding the Device Header File".
+You can view the header file for my particular Dx device, the AVR64DD28 &mdash; better yet, search it! &mdash; in a web browser at the following URL: [https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/ioheaders/ioavr64dd28.h](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/ioheaders/ioavr64dd28.h).
+<br><br>
+For example the header file defines the event generator "PORTD\_PIN7" for only Channels 2 and 3.
+I chose Channel 2 for the first example, above.
+<br><br>
+Likewise, the event generator "RTC\_PIT\_DIV512" is defined only for Channels 1, 3 and 5.
+I chose Channel 1 for the second example then copied the definition from the header file to paste into the program.

+2. Configure a selected event user to receive signals from that channel.
+<br><br>
+Each event user has its own register name defined in the header file, starting with "USER", like USEREVSYSEVOUTA.
+The examples above demonstrate assigning the channel number to the register.
+<br><br>
+More than one event user can "listen" to a channel.
+Assign the channel to each user's register in separate code statements.

+It becomes self-evident, after one figures out what to look for.

-It would have been nice to find a worked example in the datasheet.
-I hope the examples in this article may help someone else to get a grip on the Event System a little faster than I did.
+Alas, the datasheet does not include a worked example.
+I hope the examples in this article may help someone else to get the picture and grasp the Event System a little faster than I did.

 ### Related Articles

 Links to the datasheet documentation are provided in the "Getting Started" and "Where to Learn More" articles listed below.

-The Device header file is explored in detail in "Understanding the Device Header File".

 Real Time Counter and its Periodic Interrupt Timer (PIT) are described in the "RTC Real Time Counter" article.